1950 – UNC Chapel Hill School of Nursing is established. First program in North Carolina to offer a four-year baccalaureate nursing degree.

 2005 – First school on Chapel Hill’s campus to construct an environmentally-friendly building that meets the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) guidelines.

-2007 – Reached 104 percent of its $15 million goal toward the Carolina First campaign, a drive to make UNC the nation’s leading public education institution.
+2007 – Reached 104 percent of its $15 million goal toward the Carolina First capital campaign, a drive to make UNC the nation’s leading public education institution.